 Finally, we look for charitable contributions on the itemized deductions made by people who are currently receiving Required Minimum Distributions (RMDs).
 If made directly from the IRA instead of having funds from the IRA distributed to you and then writing a check to the charity, they come off of a different part of the return than itemized deductions.
 This is especially helpful for our clients who are no longer itemizing.
 It allows them to make the contribution and still get tax benefits.

 Ready to Get Started?

-Something that’s helpful to remember is that while filing your taxes is taking a look backwards, using that information for financial planning is helping your future self.
-Financial planners will want to see your tax returns, your mortgage documents, your paystubs, and your account statements.
+Something that’s helpful to remember is that while filing your taxes is taking a look backward, using that information for financial planning is helping your future self.
+Financial planners will want to see your tax returns, mortgage documents, paystubs, and account statements.

 You’re already preparing these your taxes – why not make a quick extra copy for a financial planner?